About TCA peel 7 - 13 - 20 - 30

 The true antiaging peel.
 Stimulate collagen, glycosaminoglycans and elastin fibers with a TCA peel*.

-Choose from one of the three available percentages:
+Choose from one of the Four available percentages:

-- Level 1 TCA 13% (1.3pH) - Beginning peelers looking for more flaking than traditional hydroxy acids.
+- Level 1 TCA 13% (1.3pH) *Beginning peelers looking for more flaking than hydroxy acids. **Best choice ethnic.

-- Level 2 TCA 20% (1.3pH) - Have been consistently applying 4-5 layers of the 13 and are looking for more. *1 layer will exfoliate the epidermis to the basal layer.
-We do not want to go deeper than this.
+- Level 2 TCA 20% (1.3pH) *Have been consistently applying 4-5 layers of the 13 and are looking for more.
+Work up in layers with extreme caution. *Maximum strength for darker tones on body w/melanin inhibitor prep 2-3+ weeks.

 Who should be using TCA 30%?